serverless/serverless/docs/guides/sdk/nodejs.md

 };
 ```

-Example from context with an sync function:
+Example from context with a sync function:

 ```javascript
 module.exports.handler = async (event, context) => {